EpiPandit/atlas-arena/data_preparation/README.md

 The output of this script generates an `to_upload` folder inside `data`, where the processed and renamed `.tif` files are stored.
 Additionally, a `CSV` file named `data_output_tiff.csv` is created.

-This CSV serves as raw data to update the spreadsheet and contains the structure and combination of files and folders, along with the `.tif` ID in Mapbox.
+This CSV serves as raw data to update the spreadsheet and contains the structure and combination of files and folders, along with the `tileset_id` from Mapbox.

 ```csv
 virus,species,time_frame,model,filename,tileset_id,new_raster_name,color,color_virus